JerryLead/AgentMemorySystem/README.md

     )
     ```
   - **Cross-Meeting Traceability**: Tracks the evolution of research ideas through a timeline view.
-  - **database connect**: connect to the milvus and neo4j.Store and remember your data while you perform academic group meeting.
+  - **Database connect**: Connect to the milvus and neo4j.
+Store and remember your data while you perform academic group meeting.

 #### Usage Guide